-On Mount Etna with children
+On Mount Etna

 Mount Etna is a must: visiting the craters, accompanied by an experienced guide, is definitely something in your to-do list.
 There are two starting points: ETNA SUD, with a path that takes you from Nicolosi to Rifugio Sapienza (altitude: 1920 meters), and ETNA NORD, with a road, called Mareneve, that begins in Linguaglossa and ends in Piano Provenzana (altitude: 1810 meters).